From corporate to artisan: Brothers-in-law Pat Ford and Tim Welsh are passionate about their handmade cheese!

 In 2005, brothers-in-law Tim Welsh and Pat Ford left the fast-paced world of software and real estate seeking a simple way of life as cheese makers.
 They traded their grinding commute and laptops for quiet pre-dawn mornings sitting with 500 gallons of farm-fresh milk carefully mixing and warming it for hours to develop their unique cheese.
 Delighting in the sweet smell of warm milk, they fell in love with the natural rhythms of making cheese the old fashioned way.
 The long days of polishing their recipe and the months spent waiting with an artisan’s patience for wheels to ripen to perfection have made our cheeses some of the best in America.
 The Beehive Cheese family is delighted to share our passion with you.

-Our Promontory won the Grand Champion title at the 18th annual Idaho Milk Processors Association (IMPA) contest held in Sun Valley, ID this August.
+Our Promontory won two amazing awards this year.
+It took the Grand Champion title at the 18th annual Idaho Milk Processors Association (IMPA) contest held in Sun Valley, ID this August and a Gold Medal at the World Cheese Awards in London over Thanksgiving.

 Serve Beehive Cheese on your special day.
 Since we love families so much, we offer great pricing for weddings.
 Details here